Khirbet el-'Ormeh: Smaller findings

 Potsherds found on the summit date to the Middle Bronze Age (II), the Late Bronze Age (I-II), the early Iron Age I (dominant) and Iron II periods as well as the Roman and Byzantine periods.
 In the large building on the summit, potsherds from the Hellenistic and Roman periods were uncovered, along with some Byzantine sherds.
 Hellenistic-style store-jars and a cooking pot were found on the building on the eastern side, along with ceramics dating from Iron Age (I-II), and a fragment of Roman terra sigillata pottery in the vicinity.
 Persian period ceramics were also found at the site.

 In October 1984, nine Demetrius II coins dating from 146 to 138 BCE were found on the western and northern slopes of Khirbet el-'Ormeh.
 The site also contained a coin minted by John Hyrcanus as well as seven pieces minted by his son and successor Alexander Jannaeus.

+Tombs

 Several rock-cut tombs are also found nearby.